Posted on behalf of Anderson Cummings on Aug 28, 2020 in Auto Accidents

 The question some accident victims may have is: Can a police officer determine fault for a crash?

 The short answer is: Not necessarily, however, the officer responding to the scene can influence the outcome of the claim, depending on the situation.

 In most cases, having a licensed lawyer on your side could be a significant benefit after being involved in a car accident.
-The Fort Worth car accident lawyers at Anderson & Cummings are available to discuss your claim in a no-cost consultation.
+The Fort Worth car crash lawyers at Anderson & Cummings are available to discuss your claim in a no-cost consultation.
 We work on contingency – which means we do not bill you for our services unless we win compensation on your behalf.

 Read on to learn more about a police officer’s role in determining fault in a car crash claim and how it may affect your situation.